jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews10.md

 #### v.22
 >let us draw near to God with a **sincere heart** in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water.

-Drawing near to God *with a sincere heart* might also imply for us to draw near without any personal agendas and idolization of self in worship.
+Drawing near to God *with a sincere heart* means for us to draw near without any personal agendas or idolization of self.
 It's not about us; it wasn't us that granted us this access to worship Him in spirit and truth.
 Even our guilt in how we ought to be or how we ought to atone for the sins we've committed prior to drawing near to Him must be **cleansed** from our *guilty conscience*.
 #jj

 #### v.23